swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-4-reproduce-the-experiment-with-dvc/index.md

   python src/prepare.py data/data.xml
 ```

-Explore the `dvc.yaml` file to understand how the pipeline is updated.
+The values of the parameters `prepare.seed` and `prepare.split` are referenced in the `params.yaml` file.

-This command adds a new stage called _prepare_ that has the `src/prepare.py` and `data/data.xml` files as a dependency.
+This stage has the `src/prepare.py` and `data/data.xml` files as dependencies.

-If any of these files change, DVC will run the command `python src/prepare.py data/data.xml` when using `dvc repro`.
+If any of these files change, DVC will run the command
+`python src/prepare.py data/data.xml` when using `dvc repro`.

-The output of this command is `data/prepared`.
+The output of this command is stored in the `data/prepared` directory.

-{% callout type="note" %}
-The parameters `prepare.seed` and `prepare.split` will be discussed later.
-{% /callout %}
+Take some time to explore the `dvc.yaml` file and to understand how the pipeline is updated.

 #### `featurize` stage

-Store the command to perform the features extraction in DVC.
+Run the following command to create a new stage called _featurize_ that performs the features extraction.

 ```sh
 dvc stage add -n featurize \